 Getting started with AMP emails

-If you’d like to test the AMP email yourself, here is a useful checklist:
+If you’d like to test AMP email yourself, here is a useful checklist:

-- Add the AMP part to one of your existing emails.
+- Add an AMP element to one of your existing emails.

 - Make sure you’ve set SPF, DKIM, and DMARC records for your emails.